HenrikBengtsson/port4me/README.md

 * gives the user the same port over time with high probability
 * gives different ports for different software tools
 * requires no configuration
+* can be reproduced perfectly on all operating systems and in all common programming languages

 ## Introduction